 Variable Selection

 Given a moderate to large set of potential predictor variables, an analyst must choose a limited number for regression modeling, contingent on sample size and multicollinearity (i.e., high correlation among 2+ predictor variables).
 The process most frequently used for JVA assessments involved Steps: (1) bivariable regression modeling, (2) correlation of predictor variables, and (3) selection procedures for the final multivariable model.
 For Step 1, each predictor variable is independently associated with the count outcome using either Poisson or Negative Binomial regression, as appropriate.
 Variables that are statistically significant at p<0.1 and/or have epidemiological significance are retained.
 Remaining predictor variables are then correlated with each other using Pearson or Spearman correlations (Step 2).
 Predictor pairs that correlate >0.7 are flagged for multicollinearity, and the predictor from the pair with stronger outcome association is maintained.
 Finally, for Step 3, the remaining predictor variables are considered for multivariable inclusion and modeled using either stepwise, forward, or backward selection.
 For advanced models (e.g., those modeling longitudinal data), stepwise procedures are often not available, and the analyst must choose between either forward or backward selection.
 As previously inferred, the analysis should not be guided by statistical significance alone, but also informed by industry standards and subject matter expertise, while building the final multivariable models.
+For an analysts modeling correlated (or longitudinal) data, issues with model convergence sometimes arise.
+In these circumstances, please see the referenced file that provides tips for such situations.
+[Link: JVA Convergence Questions]

 In addition to correlating predictors for checks on multicollinearity, a more sophisticated approach employs methods from principal components and factor analysis.
 Principal components are a type of dimension (data) reduction that clusters correlated predictors into groups (i.e., components).
 The first step is generating a covariance matrix between predictors, then calculating the components and eigenvalues (entities that represent the variance explained by each component).
 Sums of these eigenvalues are visualized using a Scree plot.
 The user is tasked with picking the number of components that explain the most variance, without overfitting, a technique called the “Elbow Method”.
 In the example below, a 24-item (variable) psychological measure has most of the variance explained by the first three or four components (at the “elbow” of the curve).
 As such, a researcher would consider three or four principal components as candidates to include in a follow-up factor analysis.